Andrea-Filice/PlayEpikWebsite/README.md

 # Contributing
 While you cannot modify the code directly in the main branch, we strongly encourage community contributions!
 Here are the ways you can contribute:

 Pull Requests: Feel free to fork the repository, make your improvements, and submit a pull request.
-We review each submission with care.
+We review each submissions.

 Issues: If you find any bugs or have feature requests, please open an issue.
 We appreciate your feedback.